Casm9/side_project/README.md

 Food Delivery Mobile App for both iOS and Android devices.
+The app designed with Flutter.

 Features:
 * login and registration service with API